evanwill/try-linux/content/4-use.md

 title: Getting Started with Your Distro
 nav: Use
 topics: Installing tips; Linux basics
+description: Once your live session is booted, it is time to explore.
+This section introduces some Linux basics.
 ---

 With your distro's live session booted from USB, you can now explore Linux!